rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/may.md

 ---
 ## May 6

 We have relased a fix for the [quick walkthrough](/quick-walkthrough/) that was broken due to a change in upstream.
-Please refer to this [page](/build-solutions/quirks/rosbridge-compatibility) for details about the workaround.
+Following the steps in the walkthrough should help with getting it up and running.
+If you want to understand more about the workaround, please refer to this [page](/build-solutions/quirks/rosbridge-compatibility).

 ## May 4